 Meet the Team

 We ensure that our faith is fully embedded in our daily work, our tutor groups are named after Saints Anthony, Benedict, Clare, Dominic, Francis and Gregory.
 Student planners contain school prayers, and every room contains a crucifix and a school mission statement prominently and appropriately displayed.
 Students are encouraged and supported by chaplaincy to see themselves as unique children of God and to offer their work to the Lord.
 Bishop Challoner’s invocation to “do ordinary things extraordinarily well” guides us.

-Chaplaincy at Bishop Challoner Catholic Secondary School has extensive links with Chaplaincy throughout the Diocese, and students have the opportunity to participate in Diocesan life through events such as the Year 7 Pilgrimage, day and residential retreats, youth gatherings and the annual Good Shepherd and World Aids Day Masses.
+Chaplaincy at Bishop Challoner Catholic Secondary School has extensive links with Chaplaincy throughout the Diocese, and students have the opportunity to participate in Diocesan life through events such as the Year 7 Pilgrimage, day and residential retreats, youth gatherings and the annual Good Shepherd Mass.

-Please feel free to contact the Chaplain if you feel she could be of any assistance to you or your family.
+Please feel free to contact the Chaplain if you feel they could be of any assistance to you or your family.